 1. Shop Local

-The first and foremost step is to shop local.
+The first and foremost step is to shop locally.
 Simple hai na?
-It’s already stated how investing money in local business keeps the money in your community and how you’re supporting not just one person but a whole system of people who are working behind the doors.
+It’s already stated how investing money in local businesses keeps the money in your community and how you’re supporting not just one person but a whole system of people who are working behind the doors.

 Additionally, when you support small businesses, you also:

 - Make personal connections with small business store owners.

 - Gain a deeper product knowledge as the owner selling the item is more likely to have made it or been the person to choose it for the store’s shelves.

 - Greater consumer experience.
 Local shop owners are friendlier and more helpful.

 Throughout 2020, a lot of small companies have experienced difficulties, as have their employees.
 Retailers, restaurants, and other small companies nearby are probably having difficulty filling positions even as operations have resumed following pandemic shutdowns.
 Therefore, by leaving a generous tip, you can assist those neighbourhood workers in making up for lost hours or slow business.

 One trend that picked up after the pandemic was local shops and retailers opening their e-commerce websites, Instagram handles and blogs to attract more customers.
 You will often find their handles put up around their stores and outlets.
 Give them a follow, like their content and subscribe.
 This will also be helpful for you too, you get to know whenever there is a new product or a flash sale going on.